 As a parent, you’ll need to be on high alert for any of the following symptoms of kidney stones:

 - Pain in the side, back, abdomen or groin that can come and go and may cause nausea and/or vomiting.

 - Blood in the urine, making it look brown, pink or red.

 - Difficulty urinating.

-What if a kidney stone is suspected?
+What should parents do if kidney stones are suspected?

 Children may also be prescribed mild pain relievers and medication that dilates their ureters, the tubes connecting the kidney to the bladder, helping the stone pass through more easily.
-A strainer is sent home so that any stones in the urine can be sifted out, put in a zip top bag and brought in to be sent to a lab to have the content analyzed.
+A strainer is sent home so that any stones in the urine can be sifted out, put in a sealable bag and brought in to be sent to a lab to have the content analyzed.

 How to prevent more kidney stones in the future